h-ema-r/streamlit-malaria-cells-classification-app/readme.md

-## Malaria Detection Streamlit App
+## Malaria Cell Classification Streamlit App

 ## Problem Statement:
 The detection of malaria-infected cells in microscopic images is a critical task in healthcare, as it aids in the timely diagnosis and treatment of malaria.
 However, manual examination of these images is labor-intensive and prone to errors.
 Therefore, there is a need for automated systems that can accurately classify malaria-infected cells from uninfected ones.